Joe Rothwell: Southampton (loan)

 On 15 January 2024, Rothwell joined Southampton on loan for the remainder of the 2023–24 season.
 Five days later, he made his first appearance for the club in a 1–3 victory against Swansea City, replacing Stuart Armstrong in the 76th minute.
 He scored his first two goals on 10 February 2024 for the club in a 5–3 victory against Huddersfield Town.
 Rothwell later received the Sky Bet Championship Goal of the Month for February for his first goal in that game.
 He was part of the team that earned promotion to the Premier League via the play-offs.

 Leeds United (loan)

 On 11 July 2024, Rothwell was transferred to EFL Championship side Leeds United in a season-long loan deal, helping gain promotion to the Premier League.

 Rangers

 On 2 July 2025, Rothwell joined Scottish Premiership side Rangers, signing a three-year contract.
 On 22 July 2025, he made his debut for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox Stadium.

+Sheffield United

+On 2 February 2026, Sheffield United signed Rothwell from Rangers for an undisclosed fee on an eighteen-month contract.

+Rothwell made his debut on 9 February in a 2–1 defeat to Middlesbrough, coming on at half-time for Ollie Arblaster before receiving a straight red card in the 80th minute for a challenge on Alan Browne.